-If data is the lifeblood of the PMO, communicating that data to keep project and program stakeholders engaged and confident is the body through which that lifeblood travels.
-Good communication ensures continual buy-in from the wider organization, keeps the board up to speed and on your side, minimizes noise and ensures people have relevant, up-to-date information about what is really going on.
+If PMO software is the lifeblood of the PMO, communicating that data to keep project and programme stakeholders engaged and confident is the body through which that lifeblood travels.
+Good communication ensures continual buy-in from the wider organisation, keeps the board up to speed and on your side, minimises noise and ensures people have relevant, up-to-date information about what is really going on.
 This is where effective communication really pays off in more effective project delivery.

 When conditions change and new information comes to light, it is impossible to please all of the people all of the time.
 At every stage in a project lifecycle you will have people at different stages of the acceptance curve.

 The challenge is that while the second half of the curve is all about providing solid direction and supporting the team on their acceptance, the first half, the fall into helplessness, requires strong and clear communication.
 With different members of the team passing along the curve at different rates (and starting at different times) communication is key throughout the entire lifecycle of the project.
 This is all about visibility – making sure everyone can see what’s happening and understands why.